ahmadsheikhi89/ahmadsheikhi89/README.md

-About me :

-More than 12 years of my work is related to work experience in the following topics: setting up infrastructure and data center, virtualization, physical infrastructure. in the fields of telecom, isp, private companies and government organizations and now :
+✅ DevOps Engineer with 12+ years of experience in IT infrastructure, virtualization, and data center setup across telecom, ISPs, private companies, and government sectors.

-I am working as a Devops , and my duties are as follows: support and maintenance of microservices, log collection and service monitoring, application deployment and configuration, working with development teams, operations, familiarization with common DevOps tools and processes.
+Throughout my career, I have designed, implemented, and maintained complex infrastructures, both physical and virtual.
+In my current role as a DevOps Engineer, I focus on:

+⭕Supporting and maintaining microservices architecture ⭕Managing application deployment and configuration ⭕Collaborating closely with development and operations teams ⭕Implementing centralized logging and service monitoring ⭕Working with modern DevOps tools and practices (CI/CD, containerization, IaC, etc.)

+I am passionate about automation, system reliability, and bridging the gap between development and operations to deliver scalable and resilient systems.